 - Low in calories and made up of about 90% water, pumpkin can be used to fight dehydration.

-- Pumpkin seeds are made up of about 50% vitamin E, an important nutrient that may help to lower blood pressure by widening blood vessels and preventing clotting.
+- Pumpkin seeds contain high levels of vitamin E, an important nutrient that may help to lower blood pressure by widening blood vessels and preventing clots.

 - A pumpkin's pulp contains more than twice as much vitamin C as its seeds.

-Though there is still quite a bit of research to be done regarding pumpkin nutrition, many scientific studies have already shed light on pumpkin's nutritional content.
-Pumpkins are wholesome foods full of essential vitamins and nutrients that are beneficial for the overall health of the human body.
+Numerous research studies on pumpkin have shed light on the benefits of its nutritional content.
+Pumpkins are wholesome foods full of essential vitamins and minerals that are beneficial for the overall health of the human body.
 To this end, pumpkins may be a wise addition to any healthy, well-balanced diet.

 - European Food Research & Technology, Variability of vitamin E content in pumpkin seeds (Cucurbita pepo L), 1996